 This is more than double the original £800 estimate that was given originally and will set back travellers £175 per night.

-Transport Secretary Grant Shapps has ruled out financial assistance for any hotel quarantine stays though, saying that people arriving from affected countries have “known for quite some time that there were issues,” and added, “The numbers that we expect to see returning [from abroad] would be quite low.”
+Transport Secretary Grant Shapps has ruled out financial assistance for any hotel quarantine stays, saying that people arriving from affected countries have “known for quite some time that there were issues.”

 Are there quarantine hotels in London?

-Anyone required to quarantine in a hotel from these airports will likely find themselves at one of the following:
+Anyone coming into London who requires a hotel quarantine period will likely find themselves at one of the following hotels:

 - Novotel London Heathrow